seeARMS/blog/content/posts/my-first-post.md

 I suggest [reserving a static external IP](https://cloud.google.com/compute/docs/ip-addresses/reserve-static-external-ip-address "Static IP on GCP") for this VM, so the IP doesn't change.
 You can even take it a step further and associate this to a domain name - like automation.colinarms.com - for ease of access.

 Now, let's set up some automation.

-## My Automation Goals

-I set out to accomplish a few things in particular.
-Note that this is a small subset of the things possible with Huginn - check out the project's [Github](https://github.com/huginn/huginn#here-are-some-of-the-things-that-you-can-do-with-huginn "Huginn Github") for more inspiration.

-* **Twitter notifications**: whenever keywords of interest are tweeted (such as my projects or blog), I want to get notified immediately.
-Whenever a spike occurs for other keywords ("San Francisco Emergency"), notify me.
-* **Hacker news notifications**: whenever an article hits the frontpage discussing something I'm interested in, notify me.
-* **Flight deals**: if a flight deal is posted online to one of the many websites I follow (Secret Flying, ThePointsGuy, FlyerTalk to name a few), and the flight originates from a nearby airport, notify me.
-* **Product deals**: if a product I'm interested in is posted on Slickdeals, notify me.

-I want all notifications to be sent to me via a personal Slack workspace, on different channels.

 ### How Huginn Works: Agents & Events